suhaybu/sanitizer-bot/PRIVACY.md

 The Bot interacts with:
 - FxTwitter for Twitter/X links
-- QuickVids API for TikTok and Instagram links
+- kkScript for TikTok and Instagram links
 - DDInstagram as a fallback for Instagram links

 These services are used solely for link conversion and do not receive any user data beyond the URLs being converted.